The Fundamentals of Invoicing [Free Invoice Template]

 Make sure your invoice includes the date on which the payment is due.
 In most countries, you are legally entitled to fine the client if they are late with payment.
 For very large amounts, you can agree to payment in installments.
 Just make sure you include all the relevant due dates in this case.

 Usually, the final due amount is mentioned at the bottom of the invoice.
 This is because you might need some space to state the percentage of tax that is added or a discount that is subtracted from the total amount.
 Some types of invoices must state the VAT percentage, showing the final amount under the bottom line.
 Discounts could include a bulk discount or any other type of promotion.

-Yes, an invoice can be cancelled.
+Yes, an invoice can be canceled.
 But because it’s a legal document, you need to follow the correct procedure for this.
-You can’t just say an invoice is cancelled and leave it at that.
+You can’t just say an invoice is canceled and leave it at that.

 As soon as you have generated an invoice, this creates an account receivable for your business.
 Your bookkeeper won’t be able to make sense of your administration if there are things left unaccounted for.
 In order to reset an account receivable to zero, you need to issue an official credit note for the invoice.

 Besides the standard invoice to request payment, there are several other types of invoices.

 Also known as a credit memo, the credit note records that an invoice is partially or entirely canceled.
 A copy of the credit note is also sent to the recipient of the original invoice.
 Another reason to cancel an invoice is to change incorrect information such as a wrong amount or the wrong address.
 The same procedure is also followed to document a refund.